 Raise the mainsail, cross your ayes, and practice your best me hearties with a full on pirate ship to make the most of Gullivarr’s booty. @Cosmos_ray (opens in new tab) on Twitter has taken it, quite literally, to the next level with a fully terraformed multi-level galleon complete with moat, Wood Burning Stove mast and Market Sign sails.
 Don’t worry, there’s no need to make any villagers walk the plank if you don’t have space.
 The beach makes a perfect location for a docked or even grounded ship.

-An official eight bridge limit almost feels counterintuitive.
-So, for once, you don’t want my astronomical amount of Bells, Mr Nook?
+There are now 10 bridges available but dependent on your designs, that might still not feel like quite enough.
 Thankfully, there are plenty of ways to get inventive and create your own island crossings with terraforming.
-Tile over the top with a design like ghosthost999’s glass bridge on Reddit and you might find that Nook’s own variety are now lacking a distinct sense of risk with every step.
+Tile over the top with a design like ghosthost999 (opens in new tab)’s glass bridge on Reddit and you might find that Nook’s own variety are now lacking a distinct sense of risk with every step.

-Given that trips to Disney and Universal are pretty much off the cards for the time being, consider your Animal Crossing island your CV for a career in Imagineering.
-You could just build a regular restaurant with all of that colourful furniture, but throw in some of Celeste’s crafting recipes and the Diner collection and you’ll have a culinary experience akin to Disney’s Sci-Fi Dine in Theater in no time.
+For the days you just can't get to Disneyland, consider your Animal Crossing island an essential part of your CV for a career in Imagineering.
+You could build a regular restaurant with all of that colourful furniture, but throw in some of Celeste’s crafting recipes and the Diner collection and you’ll have a culinary experience akin to Disney’s Sci-Fi Dine in Theater in no time.
 Think of your favourite restaurants and start getting inventive.
 Just don’t let Zucker near any sushi, eh?